Vapor-solid-solid growth of single-walled carbon nanotubes: Introduction

 \section{Introduction}

-Carbon nanotubes (CNTs) are hollow cylinders of $sp^2$-bonded carbon atoms arranged in a hexagonal lattisce.
-For single-walled CNTs (SWCNTs), electronic and optical properties are set by their chirality, described by two chiral indices $(n,m)$ that specify the orientation of the lattice relative to the tube axis.
-Chirality is established during SWCNT-cap nucleation but can be modified by the introduction of defects, non-hexagonal rings (e.g., pentagons and heptagons).
-Catalytic chemical vapor deposition (CCVD) remains the most common synthesis route for SWCNTs and typically employs transition-metal nanoparticles (NPs) as catalysts.
-For common catalysts such as iron \cite{he2012diameter} and nickel \cite{hofmann2007situ}, as well as alloys such as nickel-iron \cite{chiang2009linking}, the catalyst is frequently liquid under growth conditions because of nanoscale melting-point depression combined with the elevated temperatures used in CCVD (often above \SI{800}{\kelvin}).
-Under such conditions, growth is commonly described by a vapor-liquid-solid (VLS) mechanism \cite{saito1994singlewall} and tends to yield broad chirality distributions \cite{chiang2009linking,he2012diameter,otsuka2022universal,hedman2024dynamics,sun2025chiralitydependent}, resulting in correspondingly broad property distributions.
+Carbon nanotubes (CNTs) are hollow cylinders of $sp^2$-bonded carbon atoms arranged in a hexagonal lattice, with a single wall or multiple nested walls.
+For single-walled CNTs (SWCNTs), electronic and optical properties are set by chirality, described by the chiral indices $(n, m)$ that define the orientation of the lattice relative to the tube axis~\cite{dresselhaus1995physics}.
+Chirality is set during the initial stages of synthesis (growth) as the SWCNT-cap is formed, but subsequent incorporation of defects (non-hexagonal rings, e.g., pentagons and heptagons) can change the effective chirality.

+Catalytic chemical vapor deposition (CCVD) remains the dominant synthesis route for SWCNTs and commonly employs transition-metal nanoparticles (NPs) as catalysts.
+For widely used catalysts such as iron~\cite{he2012diameter} and nickel~\cite{hofmann2007situ}, as well as alloys such as cobalt--molybdenum~\cite{kitiyanan2000controlled}, iron--nickel~\cite{chiang2009linking}, and iron--cobalt~\cite{hu2026structuresironcobaltbimetallic}, nanoscale melting-point depression combined with elevated CCVD temperatures (typically above \SI{800}{\kelvin}) results in liquid catalysts.
+Under these conditions, SWCNT growth is commonly described by a vapor--liquid--solid (VLS) mechanism~\cite{saito1994singlewall} and typically results in broad chirality distributions~\cite{chiang2009linking,he2012diameter,otsuka2022universal,hedman2024dynamics,sun2025chiralitydependent}.